Dear Wise Woman,

 What Will You Learn?

-* How to identify and use plants for medicine, food, seasoning, and
+* How to identify and use plants for medicine, food, and more

-* How to prepare herbal medicines simply and safely in your own home
+* How to prepare herbal medicines simply and safely at home

-* How to grow and wildcraft hundreds of herbs
+* How to grow and wildcraft herbs with respect for them and the earth

 * How to use herbs to heal animals and plants